qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 * Zoom to full extent
 * Zoom map to selected rows
-* Select all/ Invert / None / By expression
+* Select all/ Invert / None
-* Toggle project layer : Display or not the project layer in the map canvas
+* *Toggle project layer* : Display or not the project layer in the map canvas
+* *Add to the project*.
+If you have more complex data add the possibilty to fallback in the project to view them in full fledge QGIS.

 The toolbar is flexible enough so it can be embellish later on with more tools.

+> **_NOTE:_**  The tools will only be enabled when it made sense to, exemple no need to have the select tool on raster data.

 # Proposed Solution